aws-samples/sample-blockchain-indexer/DEPLOYMENT_GUIDE.md

 `screen -S extract`

 Run the extraction in the screen session.
-The two parameters -f and -t specifiy the first block (inclusively) and the last (to) block (exclusively).
-Choose the last block close the actual chain head so that as much data is extracted via cryo as possible.
-A number like <chain head> - 1000 is a good starting point.
-Take note of the number for starting the ExEx later.
+The two parameters -f and -t specify the first block (inclusively) and the last block (exclusively) to be extracted.
+The older the block number set in -f, the larger the extraction.
+Set -t to a block close to the actual chain head (most recent block) so that as much data is extracted via cryo as possible.
+A number like <chain head> - 1000 is a good starting point. *Take note of the number for starting the ExEx later*.
 ```
 cd /home/blockchain
 ./scripts/extract.sh -f 0 -t 1000000